-the Pacific, gender roles are clearly defined and women are typically responsible for subsistence agricultural production and household duties.
-Closure of schools and essential services and additional pressures on health systems means women and girls shoulder the majority of work to educate children at home or care for sick that create conditions for increased gender-based family members.
+The COVID-19 pandemic will increase the unequal distribution of unpaid care and domestic work resulting in additional burdens for women and girls in the Pacific.
+In the Asia Pacific region, women perform four times more unpaid care work than men (ILO 2018).
+In the Pacific, gender roles are clearly defined and women are typically responsible for subsistence agricultural production and household duties.
+Closure of schools and essential services and additional pressures on health systems means women and girls shoulder the majority of work to educate children at home or care for sick family members.